Calvinverse/calvinverse.docs/src/documentation/configuration.md

 configuration.
 It's this initial configuration that is tricky.
 For containers you can pass an environment variable, for VMs you can use an ISO file

-In calvinverse all resources assume that an ISO file (i.e. a CD / DVD) is mounted when the resource first boots (for VMs), or environment variables are set (for containers).
+In Calvinverse all resources assume that an ISO file (i.e. a CD / DVD) is mounted when the resource first boots (for VMs), or environment variables are set (for containers).
 These initial configurations only contain information on how to connect to the Consul cluster in the environment.
 Once connected